alexharri/website/posts/canvas-to-ascii.md

 We want each pixel's lightness as a value $L$ from $0$ to $1$, but our image data consists of pixels with RGB values.

-We can use the following formula to convert an RGB color (with components values of $0$ to $255$) to a lightness value:
+We can use the following formula to convert an RGB color (with components values between $0$ and $255$) to a lightness value:

 <p className="mathblock">$$ L = \dfrac{R \times 0.2126 + G \times 0.7152 + B \times 0.0722}{255} $$</p>